ProjectAthenia/angular/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.6.0

+Production ready!
+This update fixes some bugs in the production scripts, and also adds a new page model.
+The following files will need to be copied over.

+* angular.json - Fixed production output directory
+* build.xml - Fixed build path
+* src/app/models/page.ts - New Model
+* src/app/models/page.spec.ts - New Test
+* src/app/services/data-services/user.service.ts - Added contacts functions

 ## 0.5.0

 A fairly substantial one.
 This update is an internal change that makes it so that all internal calls to the user service getMe are not returning a promise with the logged in user.
 This makes it completely unnecessary to load the user from any other context.
 To complete this update copy over the following paths.